How to get the right money-making ad targeting from Audience Insights

 (Audience Insights – parents)

-Keep in mind that if your target audience is a parent then you have to craft an ad that is more tailored to them than a regular message.
+Keep in mind that if your target audience is a parent, you have to craft an ad that is more tailored to them than a regular message.

 Life events

-When your target audience at a certain life event, there might be a set of certain things that trigger their emotion and make them want to buy from you or find out more about you.
+When your target audience is at a certain life event, there might be certain things that trigger their emotion and make them want to buy from you or find out more about you.

-For example, if you run a floral shop and you target people who are in a long distance relationship, you can advertise your flower/gift delivery to them.
+For example, if you run a floral shop and target people in a long distance relationship, you can advertise your flower/gift delivery to them.

 (Audience Insights – life events)

-I’ve had a lot of success using this targeting – sometimes I don’t add any interests to my targeting at all – just target them based on their life events.
+I’ve had a lot of success using this targeting – sometimes I don’t add any interests to my targeting – just target them based on their life events.

-If you do so, you will get a very broad but still targeted audience.
+If you do so, you will get a broad but still targeted audience.

-The advanced targeting that I’ve just mentioned above are the important ones – you can play around with other life event tabs to see what would suite your target audience.
+The advanced targeting that I’ve just mentioned above are the important ones – you can play around with other life event tabs to see what would suit your target audience.

 Create a buyer persona for your audience

-Now that you have got insights about your target audience and I assume that you already have an idea of who they are.
+Now that you have insights about your target audience, I assume you already know who they are.

-The next best thing you can do now is to create a buyer persona for your audience because your target audience, more or less, would be pretty similar in life style and behavior.
+The next best thing you can do now is create a buyer persona for your audience, because your target audience would be similar in life style and behavior.

 No matter how unique they think they are, chances are they are quite similar.